nicole-dwenger/cdslanguage-LDA/README.md

 2. Lowercase and tokenize all texts using gensim's `simple_process` function.
 3. Remove stopwords using the english stopword list from nltk.
 4. Create bigrams and trigrams, using a minimum count of 3 and a threshold of 100.
-5. Extract only tokens which have the POS tag `NOUN`, to only focus on the *meaniningful* words, and lemmatise these tokens.
+5. Extract only tokens which are NOUNS (as determined by spaCy’s POS tag)
+6. Lemmatise all tokens.
-6. Remove tokens using a self-defined list of tokens (based on investigating the data and seeing which words occur often, but contribute relalively little to inferring something about a "topic".
+6. Remove tokens using a self-defined list, which was developed by running multiple LDA analyses, and finding which words occurred often in many topics, and seem to contribute relatively little about the meaning of a topic.
 This list contained the following tokens: "people", "world", "talk", "time", "other", "hundred", "one", "life", "thousand", "number", "way", "year", "thing", "story", "day", "lot", "question", "idea", "word".

 ### LDA Topic Modelling
-For topic modelling, an LDA Multicore model was trained on the derived dictionary and corpus of tokens.
+For topic modelling, an LDAMulticore model was trained on the derived dictionary and corpus of tokens.
 The model was run for 15 topics and for 20 topics.
-Based on a higher coherence score for 15 topics (0.45) compared to 20 topics (0.43), the focus in the following will be on the model for 15 topics.
-However, output is provided for both models in `out/`.
+Based on a slightly higher coherence score for 15 topics (0.46) compared to 20 topics (0.45), the focus in the results section will focus those of 15 topics.
+However, output is provided for both models in the `out/` directory.
 Optimally, an exploration of more coherence values for different number of topics should have been conducted, but was omitted due to time and processing reasons.
-Using the derived topics and distributions of topics for each of the texts, the following outputs are generated for questions (1)-(3) outlined above:
+Using the derived topics and distributions of topics for each of the texts, the following outputs are generated to address the questions (1)-(3) outlined above:

-1. Metrics: coherece and perplexity scores
+1. Metrics: coherence and perplexity scores
-2. Keywords: the weight and total occurance of the top 10 keywords for each topic are visualisated
+2. Keywords: visualisation of weight and count of the keywords for each topic
-2. Dominant topics: to the original dataframe, the dominant topic for each document and it's percentual contibution is appended
+3. Dominant topics: the dominant topic for each document and its percentage of contribution is appended to the original data frame.
-3. Representatives: for each topic, the names of 5 talks with the highest percentage of contibution are printed, as "recommendations" for a given topic
+4. Representatives: for each topic, the names of three talks with the highest percentage of contribution are printed, as representatives for a given topic
-4. Topics over time: using the topic distributions for each document and the publish date of the documents, the development of topics is plotted with a rolling mean of 200
+5. Topics over time: using the topic distributions for each document and the published date of the documents, the development of topics is plotted with a rolling mean over 60 days.

 ## Repository Structure